haskell/cabal/README.md

 * Try to follow style conventions of a file you are modifying, and avoid gratuitous reformatting (it makes merges harder!)

+* Format your commit messages [in the standard way](https://chris.beams.io/posts/git-commit/#seven-rules).

 * A lot of Cabal does not have top-level comments.
 We are trying to fix this.
 If you add new top-level definitions, please Haddock them;
   and if you spend some time understanding what a function does, help